Shubin123/aimjs/readme.md

 - semi-install-less

-### this project was originally inspired by https://github.com/RootKit-Org/AI-Aimbot.
-Moreover, my early attempts was based on extending https://github.com/Hyuto/yolov8-onnxruntime-web to use the webgpu runtime and extending the functionality (webcam or pre-recording).
+### This project was originally inspired by https://github.com/RootKit-Org/AI-Aimbot.
+Moreover, my earlier attempts was based on extending https://github.com/Hyuto/yolov8-onnxruntime-web to use the webgpu runtime and extending the functionality (webcam or pre-recording).
 Later on I switched the onnxruntime in favor of [Google's MediaPipe Object Detector](https://ai.google.dev/edge/mediapipe/solutions/vision/object_detector) offering efficentDet-Lite and mobileNet models through tensorflow.js instead of Yolo ran through onnxruntime-web.

-The original version of this project based on modifying [Hyuto/yolov8-onnxruntime-web](https://github.com/Hyuto/yolov8-onnxruntime-web) is available in [./extras/independent/oldindex.html](./extras/independent/oldindex.html) as a standalone **you'll need to get yolo and the nms model yourself** [see extras readme](./extras/readme.md)
+The original version of this project based on modifying [Hyuto/yolov8-onnxruntime-web](https://github.com/Hyuto/yolov8-onnxruntime-web) is available in [./extras/deprecated/](./extras/deprecated) as a standalone **you'll need to get yolo and the nms model yourself** [see additional readme](./extras/readme.md)

 The past progress videos using the onnxruntime-web in [./extras/media](./extras/media)